vulcanize/vulcanizedb/documentation/super_node/setup.md

 export IPFS_PGPASSWORD=
 ```

-And then run the ipfs command
+And then run the ipfs command:

 `ipfs init --profile=postgresds`